Jagiroad: Assam Spun Silk Mill

 Assam Spun Silk Mills Ltd was a public limited company located in Jagiroad, Assam, India.
 Incorporated on March 31, 1962, the mill was established to promote silk production in the region.
 It specialized in producing spun silk and played a crucial role in the local textile industry.

 Sitajakhala Dugdha Utpadak Samabai Samiti

 Sitajakhala Dugdha Utpadak Samabai Samiti Limited is a cooperative milk producers' society based in Amlighat, Jagiroad, Morigaon district, Assam.
 It is the only milk producers' cooperative society in central Assam.
 Established in 1958, the society was formed to provide a structured marketing system for local milk producers, ensuring they receive fair prices for their products.

 Alsthom Industries Limited

 Alsthom Industries Limited (Subsidiary of Dalmia Cement Bharat Limited) is a 1000 TPD Cement grinding unit that was established in 2016 which is situated at Baghjap, Jagibhakatgaon in Jagiroad-Marigaon Road.
 It produces Cements with different grades and supplies across the states and also exports.

+Jagiroad Dry Fish Market

+Jagiroad Dry Fish Market is the largest dry fish market in Asia.
+The products of this market are distributed to north-eastern states - Nagaland, Mizoram, Manipur, Meghalaya and Arunachal Pradesh.
+The supplies are also exported to nearby countries such as Bhutan, Malaysia, Singapore and other South East Asian countries.